 FLAMING STAR 1960

-I have had this DVD for over 20 years and never opened it – shows you how much I like this movie.
-I had seen Flaming Star before on tv, as I had seen all of Elvis’ movies.
 This is not my type of movie.
 I do not like Westerns, but this one is better than Stay Away Joe.
 Elvis plays a ‘half-breed’ whose mother is Native American and his father is white.
 They made Elvis VERY tan in this movie.
 Their family battles with the native Americans as well as the whites.
 Barbara Eden is Elvis’ costar, but not his love interest.
 One of the rare movies that is not a love story.
 Flaming Star is the first movie since Love Me Tender where Elvis does not play a singer, although he does sing a couple of songs.
 Elvis plays a cowboy and like Love Me Tender, his character dies at the end but we don’t see it.
-I have no need to ever watch this movie again, although it’s not as bad as Stay Away Joe.

 * WILD IN THE COUNTRY 1961

 This is my second favorite Elvis movie, and it’s only second because my favorite movie has a sentimental / nostalgia factor.
 I can’t stress this enough – if you haven’t seen or don’t remember Wild in the Country, go see it now!
 You will be pleasantly surprised.
 This movie never gets talked about or shown.
 I am flabbergasted why Wild in the Country is never considered in ‘The Best Elvis Movie’ discussion!
 Wild in the Country is a dramatic a role that Elvis ever played with an even more dramatic story line.
 It is the quintessential late 1950s early 1960s soap opera movie – up there with my favorites Imitation of Life, Mildred Pierce, Splendor in the Grass, A Place in the Sun and East of Eden.
 James Dean would have been proud – this was totally a James Dean type role.
 Elvis does not play a singer, but does sing a few songs that were added in to please the fans per the Colonel’s suggestion.
 Wild in the Country was based on the book The Lost Country.
 Elvis plays Glenn Tyler who almost kills his brother (played by Red West) in a fight.
 His punishment is to live with his uncle and cousin (played by Tuesday Weld) and see a psychiatrist (played by Hope Lange who starred in Peyton Place).
 Even though Elvis’ character Glenn has a girlfriend (played by Millie Perkins who played Elvis’ mother in the 1990s Elvis tv series and whom I met during Elvis Week when she signed my Wild in the Country book and later took a photo with me before dinner – she is super sweet), he manages to have a fling with his cousin (Tuesday Weld) who is in love with him while at the same time Glenn is falling in love with his psychiatrist (Hope Lange) who used to be in a relationship with the father of Glenn’s nemesis (played by Gary Lockwood who also starred in It Happened at the World’s Fair with Elvis) and who is on the parole board responsible for Glenn’s punishment.
 Told you it was quite the dramatic soap opera!
 Glenn’s psychiatrist brings out the writer in him and tries to get him into college, the town finds out about the forbidden affair between Glenn and his older psychiatrist and Glenn finds himself on trial for murdering his nemesis – the son of the man who used to date the woman he loves.
 I won’t tell you how it ends, but there are more twists and turns.
 Wild in the Country is really a great movie!
 Go watch it now!
 Oh and Joan Crawford’s daughter, Christina as in the author of Mommie Dearest, has a role role in it.

 * BLUE HAWAII 1961